Orange left arrow graphic.Orange right arrow graphic.

 October

-Take a tour of Paris to learn how the city was redesigned by Baron Haussmann for the health of its densely populated inhabitants.
-See The Hotel Dieu de Paris the oldest Parisian hospital founded in 651 and still in operation.
-Afternoon at leisure.
+Guided tour exploring how Paris was redesigned by Baron Haussmann for the health of its densely populated inhabitants.
+See Hôpital Hôtel-Dieu, the oldest Parisian hospital, founded in 651 and still in operation.
+Guided tour of La Boutique Maille, opened in 1747, and learn of their plague cures.
+Take part in a private mustard tasting.

 Friday